FabienArcellier/randori_infra_as_code_legacy/RANDORI.md

     }
   end

-  it "needs developpers to have dev as primary group" do
+  it "needs developpers account to have dev as primary group" do
     users = ['far', 'fxv', 'mhe']
     users.each {|u|
       expect(user(u)).to belong_to_primary_group 'dev'